Firesphere/silverstripe-solr-search/docs/11-Submodules/01-Fulltext-Search-Compatibility.md

 | `Solr::configure_server()` | Configuration | None | Old way of configuring support |
 | `SolrIndex::getIndexName()` | New naming convention | None | Prevent errors moving from the old automated naming to the required naming |

+#### Note

+When upgrading your Solr instance from Solr4 to Solr7+, a full index will be needed regardless.

 ----------

 \* From here on called "FTS"